tikaro/git-katas/basic-staging/README.md

 This kata will examine the staging area of git.

 In git we are working with three different areas:

-* The working directory where you are making your changes
+* The working directory where you are making your changes.
-* The staging area where all changes you have added through `git add` will stay
+* The staging area where all changes you have added through `git add` will stay.
 * The repository where every commit ends up, making your history.
 To put your staged changes in here you issue the `git commit` command.

 A file can have changes both in the working directory and staging area at the same time.